thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

 Order details represent the line items for each Order.
 The total amount/weight of all of the Order details for an Order should be equal to the Contract weight/amount of an Order.
 The Order details grid allows a user to create/edit Order details using the "PopUp" editor mode for a [Kendo Grid](http://demos.kendoui.com/web/grid/index.html).
 The following snippets will only cover how the Order details grid is created using the extensions.
-If you would like to read more on how the "PopUp" editor is configured for the grid please read, [Creating and Editing Order Details](kendo-saleshub-creating-editing-order-details).
+If you would like to read more on how the "PopUp" editor is configured for the grid, please read
+[Creating and Editing Order Details](kendo-saleshub-creating-editing-order-details).

     @(Html.Kendo().Grid<OrderDetailViewModel>()